The flow of content:

 - Create and print SKU barcodes for your products.

-- Bulk-map your product SKUs codes to your supplier SKUs for timely reordering of products.
+- Bulk-map your product SKU codes to your supplier SKUs for timely reordering of products.

 - Bulk map your product SKUs to the third party marketplaces SKU like Amazon, Flipkart, Magento, etc. These may or may not be the same for the same product.